EthanDalessandro/EthanToolBox/README.md

 - **Bulk Rename:** Rename multiple objects with a prefix and auto-incrementing index.
 - **Undo Support:** Fully reversible with Ctrl+Z.

+### Hierarchy Enhancer

+A visual overhaul for the Hierarchy window to improve organization and workflow.

+**Features:**
+- **Headers:** Rename any GameObject to `[NAME]` (e.g., `[SYSTEMS]`) to create a colored header separator.
+- **Component Toggles:** Right-aligned icons for components (Lights, Cameras, etc.).
+Click to toggle them On/Off.
+- **Script Management:**
+  - Standard scripts show an icon.
+  - Multiple scripts are grouped into a single icon.
+Click to open a menu to toggle specific scripts.
+- **Layer Selector:** Quickly switch layers directly from the Hierarchy row.

+### Inspector Component Toggler

+A utility bar injected at the top of the Inspector window to manage component visibility.

+**Features:**
+- **Grid Layout:** Displays icons for all attached components at the top of the Inspector.
+- **Toggle Visibility:** Click an icon to hide the component's UI (folding it away completely) to save scrolling space.
+The component remains active.
+- **Auto-Refresh:** Automatically updates when components are added or removed.

 ## Requirements